Contents

 Keywords: corrugated steel web, bridge structure design, mechanical properties, sustainable development, spatial finite element modelling

-Copyright © 2024 Baojia Gong, Abeer Abdullah Al Anazi, Nader Ghareeb, Ahmad Sedaghat.
+Copyright © 2024 B. W. Gong, Abeer Abdullah Al Anazi, Nader Ghareeb, Ahmad Sedaghat.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.